 Clinical Outcomes Research

-The goal of clinical outcomes research is to share patient-reported and clinician-rated outcomes measured during clinical practice.
-The research may be written from several perspectives including a patient population, lens of a singular outcome tool, comparison of tools, or outcomes of an entire clinic before and after the introduction of an intervention.
+The purpose of clinical outcomes research is to share research focused on the meaningful use of patient- and clinician-rated outcomes measured in clinical practice.
+The research may be written from several perspectives including a patient population, through the lens of a singular outcome tool, as a comparison of tools, or outcomes of an entire clinic before and after the introduction of an intervention.
+The research should emphasize the utility of specific clinical outcomes in practice.
+This research may also be written from the perspective of improving the work life of health care providers (Quadruple Aim) through the use of outcome measures.

 Title: Titles should be no longer than 15 words and the heading “title” does not need to appear in the submission.